 10 Timeless Time Management Techniques

-1) Establish prioritized goals
+1) Establish Prioritized Goals

 Without goals, you might find that you tend to chase after whatever seems most urgent or is staring you in the face.
 It's tough not to get distracted by shiny objects.
-To prevent this, figure out your true your priorities in life, and move towards them by setting yearly, monthly, weekly, and daily goals or desired outcomes.
+To prevent this, figure out your true your priorities in life, and move toward them by setting yearly, monthly, weekly, and daily goals or desired outcomes.
 Rank each of these using the following system:

 - Importance: (A=high, B=medium, C=low)

 Always work on the most urgent and important goals and tasks (A1) first, and then move on down your list.

 2) Follow the 80/20 Rule

 The 80/20 Rule, also known as Pareto’s Principle, says that 80 percent of your results come from 20 percent of your actions.
 It’s a way to view your time usage, prioritize your chosen tasks against your most important goals.
 Are you focusing in on the 20 percent of activities that produce 80 percent of your desired results?